sliu121/Students-Rigster-System/README.md

 * Add tuples to the Logs table automatically whenever a student is deleted from the Students table, or when a student is successfully enrolled into or dropped from a class

 ***
-## Interface
+## UI
 *Implement an interactive and menu-driven interface in the bingsuns environment using Java and JDBC*

-The basic requirement for the interface is a text-based menu-driven interface.
+The basic requirement for the UI is a text-based menu-driven interface.
 It displays menu options for a user to select.
 An option may have sub-options depending on requirements.
 Once a final option is selected, the interface may prompt the user to enter parameter values from the terminal.
 As an example, for enrolling a student into a class, the parameter values include StudentID and classid.
 Then an operation corresponding to the selected option will be performed with appropriate message displayed.

+Heya